New exhibit at Miller Art Gallery features its own

 Selections from the Permanent Collection opened Thursday in the Miller Art Gallery located in the Davidson Fine Arts Center in Ivy Hall.
 The exhibit features a variety of paintings, sculptures, ceramics, and drawings that have been either donated to the gallery by artists and collectors or purchased by the college.
 Community residents are encouraged to attend the exhibit.
-Admission is free.
+Admission is free of charge.

 The permanent collection is the heart of the Miller Art Gallery.
 Selections from the Permanent Collection, an annual exhibit curated by MCC art instructor John Marshall, highlights not only special pieces from the collection but also the generous people who donated the work.